fntneves/laravel-transactional-events/README.md

 **This issue is fixed for Laravel 5.6.16+ (see [#23832](https://github.com/laravel/framework/pull/23832)).**<br/>
 For previous versions, it is associated with the `RefreshDatabase` trait, namely when it uses database transactions to reset database after each test.
 This package relies on events dispached when transactions begin/commit/rollback and as each is executed within a transaction that rollbacks when test finishes, the dispatched application events are never dispatcher.
-In order to get the expected behavior, [override the beginDatabaseTransaction method](https://gist.github.com/fntneves/7f0b99767fce369919211148942eb297) of the `RefreshDatabase` trait.
+In order to get the expected behavior, use the `Neves\Testing\RefreshDatabase` trait in your tests instead of the one originally provided by Laravel.

 ## License
 This package is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).